ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 }));
 {% endhighlight %}

-Although it isn't really a useful test, it clearly shows how the tick function manipulates the advancement of time.
+It clearly shows how the tick function manipulates the advancement of time, although it isn't really a useful test,

 ### Observables